 Working abroad sounds like an adventure to many people.
-However, job search in China requires more than just the obvious China cover letter and Chinese resume writing and translation - it requires thorough preparation.
+However, a job search in China requires more than just the obvious China cover letter and Chinese resume writing and translation - it requires thorough preparation.

 A China cover letter is an integral part of your job applications.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.
 Take the time to research every employer's organization and customize your China cover letter to fit the position.

-Often the China cover letter is more important to employers then the accompanying resume because job resumes refer mainly to the past time with exception of your present job.
+Often the China cover letter is more important to employers than the accompanying resume because job resumes refer mainly to the past time with exception of your present job.
 Employers are interested mostly in the future of companies and organizations they represent.

 Begin your China cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and job resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Take the time to research every employer's organization and customize your cover letter to fit the position.
 It is considered impersonal to address your letter to "Dear Sir/Madam" so, personalize each letter with a real person's name.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

-The one page cover letter should be typed in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+The one-page cover letter should be typed in a short and professional style using power words and action verbs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
 Explain your motivation, what you have done before, why you respond to the vacancy and why you consider yourself the right person for the job.

-Generally, prepare both a Chinese and English versions of your Chinese cover letter only if you are fluent in both languages.
+Generally, prepare both Chinese and English versions of your Chinese cover letter only if you are fluent in both languages.

 If you are submitting an English version only, it is helpful to duplicate in Chinese your name, contact address and company names (if you already have some local work experience), unless you are certain that, the recipient of your resume is an English speaker.